-Gemma Johnson Curnin double majored in Art History and Women's, Gender, and Sexuality Studies and double minored in Creativity, the Arts, Social Transformation and Sculpture and Digital Media.
+Gemma Johnson Curnin double majored in art history and women's, gender, and sexuality studies and double minored in creativity, the arts, social transformation and sculpture and digital media.
 During their final year they presented their CAST Capstone which utilized visual arts as a lens for how we can learn through visual imagery.
 Upon graduating, Gemma interned at the Museum of Fine Arts, Boston where they worked in the Studio Art program teaching art to children of all ages.
 Gemma also traveled to Germany as a Max Kade Travel Grant recipient to do research on German women artists specializing in performance art.
-Since then they have been living in Portland, Maine where they have been working as a Coordinator for the Hiring Events Team at the Council on International Educational Exchange (CIEE), an international educational exchange non-profit.
-Gemma is hoping to attend graduate school, as well.
+Since then, they have been living in Portland, Maine, where they have been working as a coordinator for the Hiring Events Team at the Council on International Educational Exchange, an international educational exchange non-profit.
+Gemma is hoping to attend graduate school as well.

 For her CAST capstone, Rachel gathered and presented stories on how people change their thinking about controversial issues, while using frameworks and methods from Theatre of the Oppressed.
 With these submissions, she created an exhibit to encourage viewers to keep an open mind and not to be closed off to the possibility for change.
 Upon graduation, Rachel planned on applying to law school to learn more about the best way to advocate for human rights.

-I have since started graduate school in Social Work at Boston University, moved to Nashua NH and started working as a case manager with the co-occuring substance use and homelessness population in Nashua.
-After about 6 months in my case manager position, I have collaborated with a colleague to develop a round-table discussion-based LGBT training that we plan to open to the entire 6-organization Partnership for Successful Living.
+I have since started graduate school in social work at Boston University, moved to Nashua, New Hampshire, and started working as a case manager with the co-occuring substance use and homelessness population in Nashua.
+After about six months in my case manager position, I collaborated with a colleague to develop a round-table discussion-based LGBT training that we plan to open to the entire six-organization Partnership for Successful Living.
 Unfortunately, I haven't had a ton of time to flex my artistic muscles, due to working while in graduate school.
-I do find, however, that I think very artistically about summarizing my work and I will often share ideas for large scale pieces or installations with my (very creative and artistic) partner.
+I do find, however, that I think very artistically about summarizing my work, and I will often share ideas for large-scale pieces or installations with my (very creative and artistic) partner.
 Even just thinking metaphorically about how I would represent what I am experiencing and thinking about at work is a hugely supportive outlet!

-Rasheed was born and raised in Jamaica and in coming to Brandeis he was focused on pursing his passion for business.
+Rasheed was born and raised in Jamaica, and in coming to Brandeis, he was focused on pursing his passion for business.
 After taking the introductory CAST course in his first semester, however, Rasheed reignited his passion for creativity and the arts.
-The CAST program, faculty, and network was a big help in aiding his telling the stories of BIPOC in the US and from around the world who were often overlooked and not given the space and consideration they deserved.
-Rasheed is now gearing up to pursue an MFA in Documentary Filmmaking in hopes of further amplifying unsung stories.
+The CAST program, faculty and network was a big help in aiding his telling the stories of BIPOC in the United States and from around the world who were often overlooked and not given the space and consideration they deserved.
+Rasheed is now gearing up to pursue an MFA in documentary filmmaking in hopes of further amplifying unsung stories.

 Rasheed's CAST capstone project, "At the Heart of it All," was a short video (musical piece-highlight reel-slideshow-monologue hybrid) and an open reflection of Rasheed's work as a storyteller and the elements that inspire and form it.